intermine/im-docs/docs/database/database-building/post-processing/index.md

 ### transfer-sequences

-Where a Chromosome has a sequence this will find genome features located on it that don't have sequence set and will calculate and set the sequence for those features.
+Where a Chromosome has a sequence, this will find genome features located on it that don't have sequence set and will calculate and set the sequence for those features.

 _Should I use it?_ Yes, if you have loaded genome annotation without sequence set for all features.